tmcybers/Latest-Cyber-News/README.md

 /sbin
 ```

-* To move the script to one of these paths, you can use the command sudo mv followed by the source path of the script and the destination path.
-For example, if your script is in the /home/user/my_script.sh directory and you want to move it to /usr/local/bin, you can run the following command:
+* To move the script to one of these paths, you can use the command `sudo mv` followed by the source path of the script and the destination path.
+For example, if your script is in the `/home/user/my_script.sh` directory and you want to move it to `/usr/local/bin`, you can run the following command:

 ```
 sudo mv /home/username/my_script.sh /usr/local/bin/